Christopher Knight (actor): Return to television

-On April 17, 1994, Knight lost his professional wrestling debut in a "Dark Match" at the Spring Stampede in Chicago at the Rosemont Horizon.
-His adversary was another child star from 1970s television, the Partridge Familys Danny Bonaduce.

-Knight appeared on a special episode of The Weakest Link that featured The Brady Bunch cast members squaring off against each other.
-Knight won the show and donated the proceeds ($49,000) to his selected charity, Zero Population Growth.

 Continuing to pursue TV opportunities, Knight appeared on VH1's fourth season of The Surreal Life.
 The show garnered Knight more attention than he had received in quite some time, in part because he appeared shirtless on the show, revealing a well-built body.
 During his stint on the show, he began a romance with castmate model Adrianne Curry, winner of America's Next Top Model cycle 1, who is almost 25 years younger than Knight.
 After the show, the two moved in together and got engaged, as documented on the VH1 series My Fair Brady, which premiered on September 11, 2005.
 The series was renewed for another season, and the couple wed in Curry's hometown of Joliet, Illinois, on May 29, 2006, in a Gothic-style wedding.

-Knight was featured in Click Five's music videos for "Just the Girl", in which he played a high school teacher, and for "Catch Your Wave", as the hotel manager.

-Knight and former Brady Bunch co-star Barry Williams appeared in a 2006 episode of That '70s Show, in which he and Williams portrayed a gay couple who moved in next door.
-The two had remained close friends since their Brady Bunch days, and Williams appeared several times on My Fair Brady.
-Florence Henderson, who played Carol Brady, Susan Olsen, who played Cindy Brady, and Mike Lookinland, who played Bobby Brady, also appeared in an episode of that series.

 Knight participated in VH-1's retrospective miniseries, I Love The '70s: Volume II.
 He, his family, and friends appeared on the season finale of NBC's Celebrity Family Feud on July 29, 2008.

 During the 2008–09 television season, Knight hosted the syndicated game show, Trivial Pursuit: America Plays.
 He has hosted a series of Jonathan Goodson-produced game show specials for the Michigan Lottery, Make Me Rich.
 The first special was scheduled for October 16, 2009, with a second scheduled for February 2010.
 The show aired periodically until early 2012.
-Knight joined with the other Brady Bunch cast in the 2019 television series A Very Brady Renovation on HGTV.
+Knight joined the other Brady Bunch cast members in the 2019 television series A Very Brady Renovation on HGTV.
 In 2021, he starred in the Lifetime Christmas movie, Blending Christmas, alongside his Brady Bunch co-stars Barry Williams, Mike Lookinland, Susan Olsen, and Robbie Rist.

 In 2022, Knight, Williams, and Lookinland competed in season eight of The Masked Singer as "Mummies".
 They were eliminated in the third episode, which aired as the October 3 "TV Theme Night" alongside Daymond John as "Fortune Teller".

+On June 28, 2024, Knight appeared as a guest on Toon In With Me, which airs on MeTV.